-Consolidated cost of production incurred in the first half of 2024 increased to \$\mathbb{P}3.85\$ billion from \$\mathbb{P}3.39\$ billion in 2023 mainly due to higher tonnage processed resulting to increase in materials consumption, power consumption, and higher depreciation and depletion recorded during the period.
+Consolidated cost of production incurred in the first quarter of 2024 increased to ₱2.0 billion from ₱1.6 billion in 2023 mainly due to higher tonnage processed resulting to increase in materials consumption, power consumption, and higher depreciation and depletion recorded during the period.
 A breakdown of the main components of consolidated cost of production is as follows:

-- Depreciation, depletion and amortization expense was higher by 12% or ₱94.8 million in the first half of 2024 compared to 2023 due to higher capital expenditures incurred in the past years for depreciable assets such as plant expansion, maintenance and infrastructure, as well as mine development which is subject to depletion.
-As at December 31, 2023, 2022 and 2021, the Group spent ₱2.6 billion, ₱2.2 billion and ₱1.8 billion in property plant and equipment. - Materials used in mining and milling during the first half of 2024 was higher by ₱146.8 million compared to 2023.
-Aside from processing higher consolidated tonnage at 505,005 tonnes during the first half of 2024 compared to 449,839 tonnes in 2023, higher materials consumption for the underground operations and increasing unit costs of materials and supplies used, mainly brought about by inflation, pushed the total operating costs higher.
+- Depreciation, depletion and amortization expense was higher by 22% or ₱ 80.9 million in the first quarter of 2024 compared to 2023 while depreciation, depletion and amortization expense was higher by 32% or ₱91.04 million in the first quarter of 2023 compared to 2022 due to higher capital expenditures incurred in the past years for depreciable assets such as plant expansion, maintenance and infrastructure, as well as mine development which is subject to depletion.
+As at December 31, 2023, 2022 and 2021, the Group spent ₱ 2.6 billion, ₱2.2 billion and ₱1.8 billion in property plant and equipment. - Material cost of mining and milling during the first quarter was higher by 28% or ₱156.1 million in 2024 compared to 2023.
+The Group milled 12% higher tonnage at 204,636 tonnes during the first quarter of 2024 compared to 182,639 tonnes during the first quarter of 2023.
+Increasing unit costs of materials and supplies used, mainly brought about by inflation, pushed the total operating costs higher.
+Power cost was only higher by ₱29.4 million or 14% than the previous comparative period despite higher wattage consumption as the Maco mine transition from a third party supplied coal-sourced power to a cheaper renewable energy source (geothermal).